Who Was James Madison's Vice President

 Vice Presidency Under Madison

 In 1812, Elbridge Gerry was selected as James Madison's running mate.
-Madison sought a Vice President who shared his commitment to republican principles and could provide strong leadership during a time of war.
+Think about it: madison sought a Vice President who shared his commitment to republican principles and could provide strong leadership during a time of war.
 Gerry's experience in politics and his dedication to the Republican cause made him an attractive choice.

 As Vice President, Gerry was a loyal supporter of the Madison administration.
 He presided over the Senate during the War of 1812, a period of intense political and military challenges.
 Gerry worked to maintain unity in the Senate and to support the administration's efforts to prosecute the war.